 Based on a cult comic strip, this mix of fantasy and madcap criminality is directed with mischievous glee by horror specialist Mario Bava.
 In many respects, the film is a companion piece to Roger Vadim’s Barbarella (1968).
 Producer Dino De Laurentiis set in motion these two Euro-trash comic book adaptations in the wake of the phenomenally successful Batman TV series.

 The films are cut from the same kitsch cloth, share a star in John Phillip Law – as the master criminal who curries favour with the populace by destroying Italy’s tax records – and both were released in the same year.

 Yet while Barbarella enjoys the stronger cult following, Danger: Diabolik – a psychedelic pop art extravaganza with colours that sear your eyeballs – is the superior offering.

-Its high camp flourishes are offset by a gleefully amoral sensibility – our protagonist is a nihilistic supervillain who barely utters a word on screen, yet we find ourselves rooting for him as he faces off against idiotic government bureaucrats and crass opportunist criminals, fighting evil with evil – even resorting to murder if necessary.
+Its high camp flourishes are offset by a gleefully amoral sensibility – our protagonist, Diabolik (John Phillip Law) is a nihilistic master criminal and supervillain who barely utters a word on screen, yet we find ourselves rooting for him as he faces off against idiotic government bureaucrats and crass opportunist criminals, fighting evil with evil – even resorting to murder if necessary.

-The finale, with its radioactive gold shower, is justifiably famous, and the press conference given by pompous minister Terry-Thomas, under the influence of laughing gas, is riotously funny.
+The finale, with its radioactive gold shower, is justifiably famous, and the press conference given by the pompous Minister of Finance (Terry-Thomas), under the influence of laughing gas, is riotously funny.